Bastinado / Foot Whipping

 History & origins

-Unusually for a kink, bastinado's history is overwhelmingly a history of punishment; the erotic practice is a modern, consensual reappropriation of a brutal judicial method.
-The two threads must be read separately.
+Unusually for a kink, bastinado's history is overwhelmingly a history of punishment.
+The erotic practice is a modern, consensual reappropriation of a brutal judicial method, so the two threads are best read separately.

 Etymology & the punitive lineage

 The English word bastinado is attested from the 1570s.
-Per the Online Etymology Dictionary, it comes from the Spanish bastonada ("a beating or cudgelling"), from baston ("stick"), ultimately from Late Latin bastum ("a stout staff") (and from the outset it denoted a beating on the soles of the feet.
-The same practice is known across the Turkic and Arab world as falaka, falanga or falaqa, names that derive from the Arabic فَلَقَة (falaqa)) originally the wooden plank or frame used to immobilise the feet before beating, a usage spread widely through the Ottoman Empire.
+Per the Online Etymology Dictionary, it comes from the Spanish bastonada ("a beating or cudgelling"), from baston ("stick"), ultimately from Late Latin bastum ("a stout staff"), and from the outset it denoted a beating on the soles of the feet.
+The same practice is known across the Turkic and Arab world as falaka, falanga or falaqa.
+Those names derive from the Arabic فَلَقَة (falaqa), originally the wooden plank or frame used to immobilise the feet before beating, a device and term spread widely through the Ottoman Empire.

 As corporal punishment, foot whipping is very old and geographically diffuse.
 According to the Wikipedia survey of foot whipping:

-- c.
-960 CE onward: the practice is documented in China, where the bastinado was a common punishment for slight faults, with the number of blows proportioned to the offence.
+- Imperial China: the bastinado was a common punishment for slight faults, with the number of blows proportioned to the offence, delivered with a bamboo cane or wooden rod.

-- 20th century to the present: the method persists as a torture technique precisely because it inflicts extreme pain while leaving little external scarring; it has been documented in modern interrogation contexts across several countries.
+- 20th century to the present: the method persists as a torture technique precisely because it inflicts extreme pain while leaving few external marks; it has been documented in modern interrogation contexts across several countries.

 Erotic reappropriation